sourcegraph/handbook/content/departments/engineering/teams/delivery/index.md

 ## Mission

 Delivery's mission is to empower any customer to self-manage Sourcegraph in a way that is compatible with their environment, supports their level of technical expertise, and allows them to easily access the value that our product provides.

-Our distributions will evolve to consistently meet the needs of our customers.
+Informed by internal and external stakeholders, Sourcegrpah distributions will evolve to meet the needs of our customers.

 ## Current Workstreams

 Listed is a high-level overview of workstreams that Delivery is currently undertaking.
-This is an ephemeral list that will mutate as the team continues to mature.
+This list will mutate as the team continues to mature.
 Workstreams may turn into long-term responsibilities, roadmap items, or strategic guides.

 - Docker Compose Load Testing
   - Load test using K6 accurate upper bounds of each Docker container